The Theory of Economic Complexity: Conclusion

-Interestingly, our main result does not depend on assuming an stochastic model or a theory based on capabilities, since the basic idea can be easily generalized to models including factors that are specific to economies and activities.
+Interestingly, our main result does not depend on assuming a stochastic model or a theory based on capabilities, since this idea can be easily generalized to models including factors that are specific to economies and activities.
 The key condition for the measure of complexity to work is for output to not be perfectly proportional to factor endowments.
 This condition can be achieved by simply shifting the production function by a constant to make it non-multiplicatively separable.\footnote{This mechanism is akin to the idea of symmetry-breaking in physics, since the shift removes symmetries of the function.
-For example $K_c^\gamma$ satisfies the scale-invariance symmetry $f(\lambda K)=\lambda^\gamma f(K)$, whereas $B+K_c^\gamma$ does not have this symmetry.} \\
+For example $K_c^\gamma$ satisfies the scale-invariance symmetry $f(\lambda K)=\lambda^\gamma f(K)$, whereas $B+K_c^\gamma$ lacks this symmetry.} \\